dl-solarity/hardhat-migrate/README.md

 npx hardhat migrate --network <the network of choice>
 ```

-This command will run the migration script and execute all the specified actions, producing the following deployment log:
+This command will run the migration script and execute all the specified actions, producing the following *live* deployment log:

 <table>
 <tr>